baliganikhil/JS_Grid/README.md

 #### External Dependencies
 * Requires jQuery to work
-* Requires Table Sorter plugin in case you want to use sort.
-If you are not sorting, no issues
+* Requires Table Sorter plugin (jquery.tablesorter.min.js) in case you want to use sort
-* Requires jQuery UI for dragging functions - Not needed if not using
+* Requires jQuery UI for date field and dragging functions
 * For Charts, Raphael JS is required